itzzmeakhi/Shoppie/DeveloperNotes.md

 ### Commit - 13

-Implemeted breacrumb links so that by clicking them, the filtered products based on brandName/categoryName are displayed to the loggedIn user.
+Implemeted breadcrumb links so that by clicking them, the filtered products based on brandName/categoryName are displayed to the loggedIn user.
 Product specific component is implemeted.

 Added pagination to the product-item component so that only 8 products are displayed to the user at a time.
 User shoould be navigated to different page to view other products.

 In addition to these, issues with signup component while emitting loggedIn user details are solved.

+# Added User/Buyer role based Auth

+### Commit - 14

+Added guards to protect certain routes like Add Product/Add Brands etc, so that they can be accessed only by Admin.
+Whereas Cart/Orders/Address routes are only accessed by Buyer.
+Implemented Role based Authentication.

+Implemeted admin component and also made to hide some parts of UI like admin specific/buyer specific based on userType that was loggedIn.